droptheplot/enumify/README.md

 ![CI](https://github.com/droptheplot/enumify/actions/workflows/scala.yml/badge.svg)

-Enumify is a SBT plugin that will keep enums from your favorite database in sync with Scala types.
+Enumify is a SBT plugin that will keep enums from your favorite database in sync with Scala types

 ## Getting Started